awsdocs/amazon-s3-developer-guide/doc_source/enable-logging-console.md

 For information about how to enable logging programmatically, see [Enabling Logging Programmatically](enable-logging-programming.md)\.

-For information about the log record format, including the list of fields and their descriptions, see [Server Access Log Format](LogFormat.md)\.
+For information about the log record format, including the list of fields and their descriptions, see [Amazon S3 Server Access Log Format](LogFormat.md)\.